Based on our study and years on the water, the best Prowler trolling motor is the Bass Pro Shops Prowler model.

-Snooze away while you’re fishing quietly with the Bass Pro Shops® Prowler® T55/40 Trolling Motor.
-It can deliver 55 lbs. of thrust, five forward and three reverse speeds for easy control.
+The brand is 'Bass Pro Shops®.'
+The Prowler® T55/40 trolling motor has 55 lb. of thrust, five forward and three reverse speeds for easy control.
 Moreover, the Prowler is equipped with a 3-blade prop and a 40-inch stainless steel shaft.

 What size trolling motor do I need?

 While some people will power their large boats with a small 55-pound thrust trolling motor, there is an equation that can help you come up with the power that you will need to push your boat through the water.